wjmcknight/post-install-notes/debian-bookworm-i3.md

 wpa-psk PASSWORD
 ```

-Obviously you'll want to replace `ESSID` and `PASSWORD` with the correct values
+You'll want to replace `ESSID` and `PASSWORD` with the correct values that
-that reflect your network configuration.
+reflect your network configuration.

 Now we bring up networking: